CAFxX/regexp2go/README.md

 :warning: This is an experimental PoC that currently implements only a subset of the functionalities and optimizations present in the full `regexp` package.
-Rather importantly it does not yet offer the "run in time linear in the size of the input" guarantee that is offered by the `regexp` package, and it is extremely likely to contain correctness bugs since it's currently lacking any proper test.
+Rather importantly **it does not yet offer the "run in time linear in the size of the input" guarantee that is offered by the `regexp` package**, and it is extremely likely to contain correctness bugs since it's currently lacking any proper test.
 Do not use for anything serious.